Why use Kafka Connect?~ NaN minutes

 How to create a Connector in Conduktor

-Conduktor helps you creating Kafka Connect connectors by providing a rich interface experience to guide you.
+Conduktor helps you create Kafka Connect connectors by providing a rich interface experience to guide you.

 confluent-hub command line and/or add this to some Dockerfile for instance.